carlearn/dsc-capstone-project/README.md

 We will leverage the data source Kaggle FIFA 22 complete player dataset, which covers the players data (with 100+ attributes) for the Career Mode from FIFA 15 to FIFA 22, and allows multiple comparisons for the same players across the last 8 version of the videogame.
 We will focus on the FIFA 2022 data sets.

-Our objective is to build a regression model to predict the market value of soccer ball players and understand what key factors determine the market value of soccer players by what amount.
+Our **objective** is to build a regression model to predict the market value of soccer players and understand what key factors determine the market value of soccer players by what amount.

-Our approach will build regression models with three approaches: linear regression, random forest and XGBoost to get the best prediction of players' market value.
+Our **approach** is to establish multiple regression models with linear regression and machine learning regressors (i.e., Decision Tree, Random Forest, XGBoost and Support Vector Regressor) to get the best prediction of players' market value.

 ### Exploratory Data Analysis